Follow-up and refills checklist

 4

-Let the clinician decide whether to continue, adjust, pause, switch, request labs, or recommend in-person evaluation.
+Let the clinician decide whether to continue, pause, change, switch, stop, request labs or records, or refer for in-person care.

 5